zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

   ![](./images/use-atom-editor-welcome-atom-live-server-package-menu.png " ")

 ## **STEP 3:** Create your Lab and Workshop Content
 You can use any of the existing project folder in the **\learning-library** folder as a template to create a workshop for your project.
-In this example, let's use the **learning-library\data-management-library\big-data\bds** project folder as a template to create a new workshop.
+In this example, let's use the **learning-library\data-management-library\big-data\bds** project folder as a template to create a new workshop and labs.

 To create your lab and workshop content:
 1. Open your cloned repository using Windows Explorer.